aws-samples/amazon-keyspaces-toolkit/README.md

 * CQLSHRC file is located at root directory of this project
 * Toolkit scripts located in /bin directory of this project
 * Keyspaces PEM file is downloaded when creating the container
+* Apache Cassandra downloaded as part of container creation
+* Container extends from AWS CLI Container and can be accessed via overriding the [entrypoint](https://docs.docker.com/engine/reference/builder/#entrypoint) parameter

 # TLDR;
-The following steps to connect to Amazon Keyspaces using the Toolkit; Clone.
-Build.
-Connect.
-Go!
+The following three steps to connect to Amazon Keyspaces using the Toolkit.
+Clone.
+Build Image.
+Connect to Keyspaces and Go!

 ```sh
   git clone https://github.com/aws-samples/amazon-keyspaces-toolkit .